Widzew Łódź Stadium

-Redevelopment 2015
+The 2015 redevelopment

 After many proposals over the years and speculation about a replacement for Widzew Stadium (including for UEFA Euro 2012), a definitive redevelopment was started in 2014.
-Until the stadium was completed Widzew played their home games at Piotrków Trybunalski.
+Until the stadium was completed, Widzew played their home games at Piotrków Trybunalski.

-In October 2014 plans for a new 18,018 seater stadium were announced.
-It is intended the stadium was completed by November 2016.
-The main contractor is Lodz Mosty.
-Lodz Mosty had until 24 January 2015 to present a finalised stadium design.
-Unlike previous proposals all seats are covered.
+In October 2014, plans for a new 18,018 seater stadium were announced.
+Originally intended to be completed by November 2016, the main contractor for the construction was Mosty Łódź.
+Unlike previous proposals, all seats are covered.
 The exterior is clad in red-brick and transparent back-lit panels.
 The West Grandstand continues to be the main stand.
-It contains the changing rooms, gym, 24 corporate boxes, 8 commentary boxes, 2 TV studios etc. The other 3 stands have simpler facilities, and include space for 900-1200 visiting supporters.
+It contains the changing rooms, a gym, 24 corporate boxes, 8 commentary boxes, 2 TV studios etc. The other 3 stands have simpler facilities, and include space for 900-1200 visiting supporters.
 The pitch was moved 20m to the east to accommodate the larger West Stand, encroaching on the current training pitch.

 Local roads and tram-lines were also upgraded.

 The stadium was also designed to accommodate Rugby, including local club Budowlani Łódź, and concerts.
 The North stand was designed to incorporate a stage.

-This stadium hosted the opening and final of the 2019 FIFA U-20 World Cup, as a part of the six host cities in Poland.
+This stadium hosted the opening and final of the 2019 FIFA U-20 World Cup, as a part of the six host cities.